 - Behind the stove

 - All the light bulbs and fixtures (a.k.a.
 Cobweb central)

 - Ceiling fans

 - Shower head

 - Dusty and lint filled areas in the laundry room

 Basically, all those places you don’t normally cover during your cleaning routine because they require moving things, getting on ladders, or putting your hands in dark, cramped places.

 Planning Task: Sweep & Clear Those Other Hidden Things

 Most people don’t want to have their personal items, correspondences, and predilections revealed to family and friends when they’re no longer around to explain themselves.
 We’re not here to judge or change the rules of society, we’re just here to help with a two step process: Identifying items and ways to eliminate them.

 Some items are obvious, some aren't.
 The one thing you really need is a person you trust implicitly.
 Someone who will do exactly what you ask without judgement.
-They’ll go through your computer, dresser drawers, medicine cabinet and anywhere else questionable landmines might be lurking.
+They’ll go through your computer, dresser drawers, medicine cabinet, and anywhere else questionable personal landmines might be lurking.
 Then they’ll actually delete and/or destroy them without question or complaint.
 If this interests you, be sure and read How To Eliminate All The Skeletons In Your Closet After You Die and take this Quiz: How Many Skeletons Do You Have In Your Closet?